IjayNarang/IjayNarang.github.io/index.md

       <!-- Main Content -->
       <div id="main-content">
-        <p>I am a first-year PhD student in the Algorithms, Combinatorics, and Optimization (ACO) program within the School of Computing at Georgia Tech. <p>My primary research interest is in <strong>Theoretical Computer Science</strong>.
-In particular, I am interested in:
+        <p>I am a first-year PhD student in the Algorithms, Combinatorics, and Optimization (ACO) program within the School of Computing at Georgia Tech.
+I am interested in:
-          <br><u>Spectral Graph Theory</u>,  and <u> Combinatorial Optimization</u>.
+          <br><u>Applied Probability</u> and <u> Combinatorial Optimization</u>.

         <p>
           I completed my undergraduate studies at